CosmoStat/Tutorials/presentation_tips.md

 ❌As a speaker: you say a joke and laugh by yourself.

-❌As audience: laugh to a joke you recognise as bad, just to please the speaker.
+❌As an audience: laugh at a joke you recognise as bad, just to please the speaker.

 Jokes can be: